The tipping point

 Question 24

-There are several reasons as to why some people pick up smoking habits while others remain clear.
-The main reason for this is the influence of peer pressure.
-Since most people are conscious of what others think about them, it is easy to be influenced into taking the first cigarette.
+There are several reasons why some people pick up smoking habits while others remain clear.
+The main reason why people get the habit is the same reason why others stay out of it.
+The primary reason is the influence of peer pressure.
+Since most people are conscious of what others think about them, then it is easy to be influenced into taking the first cigarette.
 This kind of mentality drives people into becoming smokers.
-Influence by prominent people may also play a role in an individual becoming a smoker.
+Influence by prominent people may also play a role into an individual becoming a smoker.

 Question 25

 In regard to the nature vs. nurture debate, it is true that the environment plays a significant role in shaping the behaviors of the children as compared to the aspect of personality and genetics.
 In the case of fraternal twins raised in two different environments, their behaviors may be considerably different.
-This implies that although the genetic makeup of the two children may be similar, the environmental conditioning will impose different actions and this will result in them becoming different people.
-Nature and nurture both play significant roles in a person’s development.
-However, the environment has much more influence on the dimensions of an individual’s life.
+This implies that although the genetic makeup of the two children may be similar but the environmental conditioning will impose different actions result in them being different.
+Nature and nurture both play significant roles in a person's development.
+However, the environment shapes in a much more dimension the influence on an individual's life.

 Question 28

-A successful epidemic occurs as a result of interaction of three main factors: the idea or product being spread, the environment, and the people spreading the idea.
-However, the occurrence of an epidemic requites the involvement of people with a different set of social characteristics.
+A successful epidemic occurs as a result of interaction of three main factors: the idea or product being spread, the environment and the people spreading the idea.
+However, the occurrence of an epidemic requires the involvement of people with a different set of social characteristics.
 A great idea is not enough to reach the threshold of a tipping point.
 The roles of special people who are the mavens, salesmen, and connectors are paramount in causing the epidemic.
-Therefore, with all the factors in place, a small change can propagate to become a massive change that will tip the world.
+Therefore, with all the factors in place a small change can propagate to become a massive change that will tip the world.

 Work Cited